Lewisham Safeguarding Adults Board

 What does this means for the adult: "I am provided with help and support to report abuse.
 I am supported to take part in the safeguarding process to the extent to which I want and which I am able".

 Has a crime been committed?
 If so, and the adult is in immediate danger or risk of serious harm, then this should be reported to the Police immediately.
 Help to keep the adult safe until the Police respond.
-The adult does not need to give their consent under these circumstances due to ‘vital interest’ considerations (immediate danger or risk of serious harm).
+The adult does not need to give their consent under these circumstances due to an 'urgent or emergency situation' (Data Protection Act 2018).

 Is the adult experiencing a mental health crisis?
 If so then see this webpage for further advice on how to respond and Get Help with Mental Health